Justin42/dsbuild/README.md

   preprocessor, and runs in parallel for each input.

-- **Sequential Merge**: Data output from preprocessors are collected and sequentially merged in the order of their input.
+- **Concatenate**: Data output from preprocessors are collected in the order of their input.
 This step operates on a MessageEnvelope stream and outputs a Conversation stream.
+During this step, all conversations are fully stored in RAM.

 - **Postprocessors**: Performs transformations on the final Conversation stream.
 This happens sequentially after the